 The Kentucky Long-Term Care Ombudsman program advocates for residents of nursing homes, personal care homes and family care homes.
-Ombudsmen work to resolve problems of individual residents and to bring about improvements in care through changes at the local, state and national levels.
+Ombudsmen work to resolve problems of individual residents and bring about improvements in care through changes at the local, state and national levels.

 While most residents receive good care in long-term care facilities, far too many are neglected and suffer psychological, physical and other types of abuse.
 Kentucky has more than 80 trained volunteer ombudsmen who regularly visit long-term care facilities, monitor conditions and care and provide a voice for those unable to speak for themselves.

 First launched in 1972 as a demonstration program, the ombudsman program today operates in all states as a provision of the Older Americans Act administered by the federal Administration on Aging.

-Since 1978, Kentucky ombudsmen have served residents of long-term care facilities in all 120 Kentucky counties.
+Since 1978, Kentucky ombudsmen have served residents of long-term care facilities in all 120 counties.
 Services of the state Long-Term Care Ombudsman program are coordinated through the Office of the State Long Term Care Ombudsman in the Cabinet for Health and Family Services.
 The program also oversees 15 district programs affiliated with Area Agencies on Aging and Independent Living.
 The program receives federal, state and local funding and does not charge for services.

 The responsibilities of long-term care ombudsmen include:

 - Identifying, investigating and resolving complaints made by or on behalf of residents;